You need to sign in or sign up before continuing.

 POLITICS and PHILOSOPHY

-Neo-Marxist Revisionist Marxism for the 21st century, peaceful evolution, not violent revolution.
-Utopian, eco-socialist, secular humanist.
+Neo-Marxist Revisionist Marxism for the 21st century, peaceful evolution, not violent revolution; eco-socialist, secular humanist.

 I am a devout atheist.
-I believe in the Big Band/Big Crunch, especially now that the James Webb telescope has discovered galaxies from other Universes older than our baby universe.
+I believe in science; the Big Band/Big Crunch. . .
+Especially now that the James Webb telescope has discovered galaxies from other Universes older than our baby universe.

 I suspect there are evolved beings so far beyond humanity that we cannot perceive or comprehend them.
 Those who sense them peripherally often revere them as spiritual deities.

-I was an Army brat and grew up on various Army bases in Japan, Oregon, Texas, Hawaii and Washington State.
-I was a flight attendant, supervisor and manager so traveling is in my blood.
+I was an Army brat and grew up on various Army bases in Japan, Oregon, Texas, Hawaii and Washington State; traveling is in my blood.

 I'm a political radical, science fiction fan and futurist thinker waiting for the post human, technological singularity, if I live long enough... 🖖

-I served in Vietnam, and have had several careers; musician, teacher, parole agent, and flight attendant.
+I served in Vietnam; my various careers; musician, teacher, parole agent, and flight attendant.

 The career I loved the most was as an international flight attendant, supervisor and manager for supplemental (unscheduled) charter airlines.
 I traveled all over the world transporting passengers to exotic locations, prisoner flights, emergency disaster relief, evacuating refugees from war zones, transporting US troops and United Nations Peacekeepers.